DataFrames - Part 1

 Plots using Matplotlib

-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+Matplotlib is a comprehensive library for creating static, animated and interactive visualizations in Python.

-For this, we import the function subplots from the pyplot library:
+To do this, we import the function subplots from the pyplot library:

 PYTHON